chriskrycho/v5.chriskrycho.com/site/journal/2023/Why Not Type-Based Overloading in Rust.md

 do_something(foo);
 ```

 Unfortunately, it would make it really easy to end up in situations where you get compiler errors far away from the *actual* mistake you made.
-Even in a fairly simple case, where you have local ownership of a type, you can end up with errors far
+Notably, that is true even in a fairly simple case, where you have local ownership of a type.
 More importantly, it would make it so that changes in one spot could *cascade* in surprising ways and then produce those errors-far-from-the-change.
 Consider a function like this:

 ```rust
 fn look_at_the_arg(foo: &Foo) {